Themekraft/wc4bp/readme.txt

-=== BuddyPress Integration for WooCommerce ===
+=== BuddyPress WooCommerce My Account Integration.
+Create WooCommerce Member Pages ===
 Contributors: themekraft, svenl77, gfirem, garrett-eclipse, shabushabu, kishores, vmarin
-Tags: WooCommerce, BuddyPress, Shop, eCommerce, social networking, social shopping, customer, customer relation, achievements, support, product, vendor, marketplace, groups, support groups, profile, my account, my-account
-Requires at least: 4.9
+Tags: woocommerce my account, woocommerce buddypress, woocommerce profile, woocommerce member pages Requires at least: 4.9
 Tested up to: 6.0.2
 Stable tag: 3.4.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Shop solution for your BuddyPress community.
-Integrates a WooCommerce installation with a BuddyPress social network.
+Integrate WooCommerce my account into BuddyPress Member Profiles.
+Bring your WooCommerce member pages into BuddyPress and BuddyBoss.
+Create the most straightforward user experience and benefit from Social Network features.

 == Description ==

-Create a seamless customer experience and get more engagement on your site by integrating your WooCommerce store with your BuddyPress community.
+Create a seamless customer experience and get more engagement on your site by integrating your WooCommerce store with your BuddyPress or BuddyBoss community.

 [youtube https://www.youtube.com/watch?v=vgSKhrvi3SU&t]

 ---
+### WooCommerce Member Pages

+### Display customer relevant data:

+### Sync customer data:

+### WooCommerce Checkout

+### BuddyPress xprfile Fields

+### BuddyPress xprfile Fields

+### Extendable with Addons

-Sync customer data: Show purchase history, product downloads and more in your BuddyPress member profiles.
-Make all customer relevant data accessible from one place.
+ Show purchase history, product downloads and more in your BuddyPress member profiles.
+Make all WooCommerce customer data accessible from one place and create woocommerce member pages that display all data relevant for your woocommerce members .
 Add pages from other WooCommerce extensions right into your BuddyPress member profiles.

 ---